dcspaul/HaskellSF/ReadMe.md

 	hsf -o ../output-dir file1.sf file2.sf ...

-The output format can be set with "-f json" or "-f compact" The output logging can be increased with "-v" (verbose) or "-d" (debug)
+The output format can be set with "-f json" or "-f compact" or "-f hpsf" The output logging can be increased with "-v" (verbose) or "-d" (debug)

 ### Comparing output